 Lewis Hamilton has the most wins of any driver, with eight.
 Another win would see him set a new record for most victories at a single circuit in Formula 1.

-There are four previous winners of the Hungarian Grand Prix on the current grid.
-Lewis Hamilton has the most wins, with eight, while Fernando Alonso, Esteban Ocon and Max Verstappen have each won here once.
+There are five previous winners of the Hungarian Grand Prix on the current grid.
+Lewis Hamilton has the most wins, with eight, Max Verstappen has won twice, while Fernando Alonso, Daniel Ricciardo and Esteban Ocon have each won here once.

-Nelson Piquet, Ayrton Senna, Jacques Villeneuve, Mika Hakkinen and Lewis Hamilton are the five drivers who have taken back-to-back Hungarian Grand Prix victories.
+Nelson Piquet, Ayrton Senna, Jacques Villeneuve, Mika Hakkinen, Lewis Hamilton and Max Verstappen are the six drivers who have taken back-to-back Hungarian Grand Prix victories.
 In 2020, Hamilton became the first driver to win the Hungarian Grand Prix in three consecutive seasons.